- Download our Moving to Canada Guide (PDF)

 Canadian culture derives from an amalgamation of various immigrant groups, and expats arriving from many countries may be surprised to find remnants of their own culture reflected in the different Canadian characteristics.
 While culture shock in Canada is not a problem that most expats are likely to have to deal with, there are still a few things worth knowing.

 Language barrier in Canada

 Cultural differences in Canada

 The large cities, especially Toronto and Victoria, reflect a strong British heritage.
 Montreal is proudly French and Vancouver mixes Indian and Asian cultures.
 Where America prides itself on integration of cultures, Canada encourages coexistence in an 'ice cream swirl' or, as it is commonly referred to, a cultural mosaic.
 Roughly 20 percent of Canada's population originate from a different country.

-While various cultures are encouraged to flourish, by and large, mainstream culture is very similar to that of the US – which will be largely familiar to expats as a result of the globalisation of the film and television industry.
+While various cultures are encouraged to flourish, by and large, mainstream culture is very similar to that of the US – which will be familiar to most expats as a result of America's far-reaching film and television industry.
 The exception is Quebec, functioning as a French lingual and cultural centre.

 Geographical distances in Canada

 What may come as a surprise to expats is more geographical than cultural.
-The incredible size of Canada makes driving to the next town easily as far as driving from one coast of England to the other.
-Driving across Canada itself, from the Atlantic coast to the Pacific coast, is almost equivalent to the distance between the UK and Saudi Arabia.
-Most of the north isn't driven to at all.
-Even within towns it is difficult to get around without a vehicle, although larger cities have public transport similar to Europe.
+The incredible size of Canada makes driving even just to the next town quite a journey.
+Driving across Canada itself, from the Atlantic coast to the Pacific coast, is almost equivalent to the distance between the UK and Pakistan.

 Weather in Canada